 Students are required to complete 10.0 Full Course Equivalents (FCE) within the maximum time limit of 3 years as a full-time student or 6 years as a part-time student.
 Please note that most full-time students complete their degree within 2 years.
 The table below shows the distribution of required and elective courses, together with practica, which are taken throughout the program.

-- CHL5004H begins earlier in September than regularly scheduled graduate courses and continues into the Winter session with 2 final days in February.
+- CHL5004H begins earlier in September than regularly scheduled graduate courses.

 - Students will choose between NFS1484H Advanced Nutrition and NFS1225H Nutrition Metabolism for Public Health Nutrition (on-line).